ROTARTSI82/blog/src/markdown/2025/categories-0711.md

 ---
 title: 'Category Theory with Haskell and Rust'
 created: '2025-07-11'
+modified: '2025-07-16'
 subhead: "A monad is a monoid in the category of endofunctors.
 What is a category?
 Functors, monads, initial and terminal objects, etc."
 tags: "mathposting"
 ---

 Crash course on category theory stuff I guess.

+I assume some basic background, and will not be explaining Haskell or Rust concepts in depth.
+You can read [Learn You A Haskell](https://learnyouahaskell.com/chapters) for an intro to Haskell.
-I assume some basic background, but it should be enough to know that a [monoid](https://en.wikipedia.org/wiki/Monoid) is a set with an associative binary operation and an identity element.
+You should also know that a [monoid](https://en.wikipedia.org/wiki/Monoid) is a set with an associative binary operation and an identity element.

 # Table of Contents